-Because the founders of our firm wanted a better way to serve the comprehensive financial planning needs of clients, they chose not to build the firm around the more traditional “commission-based” model – where clients pay a commission for each stock transaction made – rather, they chose a “fee-based” model.
+Because the founders of our practice wanted a better way to serve the comprehensive financial planning needs of clients, they chose not to build the practice around the more traditional “commission-based” model – where clients pay a commission for each stock transaction made – rather, they chose a “fee-based” model.
 In doing so, a fee is charged for managing assets around their careful preservation and attention to growth rather than collecting a commission when assets are bought or sold.

 This means as our client, your overall financial planning needs will be carefully and methodically assessed before any talk of investments takes place.
 Once your goals and objectives have been clearly defined, only then will our team provide appropriate investment choices that align with your overall financial plan.
 Under your direction, the team will also consult with your other professional advisors, such as your attorney and CPA, to help ensure your financial plan aligns with each aspect of your life.